torquefi/torque_contracts/contracts/TorqueProtocol/splitter/README.md

 ## Additional Notes

 Adjusting strategies or allocations post-deployment involves not only updating the strategies via `updateStrategies` but also potentially manually migrating funds to align with new ratios to ensure that the new strategy allocations reflect the updated investment goals.

-This README provides a comprehensive guide to deploying, interacting with, and understanding the TorqueSplitter contract.
-Ensure all interactions are tested thoroughly to prevent issues in a production environment.